makyo/writing/fiction/sawtooth/youre-gone/index.md

 *You're Gone* is a story as told through instant messages.
 It's playable in all modern browsers.

-There is on itch.io, which is a non-furry version.
+There is a version on itch.io, which is a non-furry version.